As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 Sitting too close to the TV will not damage your eyes.
 However, it may cause digital eye strain and the symptoms that go with it.

 Like watching TV, playing video games will not hurt your or your child’s eyes, though it can also cause digital eye strain.
-But there are lens filters that can help prevent digital eye strain both while watching TV and playing video games.
+But there are lens filters that may help reduce the risk of digital eye strain both while watching TV and playing video games.

-Studies have even found that certain video games can actually improve vision and treat certain eye conditions.
+Studies have even found that certain video games can potentially improve vision and treat certain eye conditions.

-According to research, “action” video games enhance the visual skills used to read and drive at night.
+According to research, “action” video games may enhance the visual skills used to read and drive at night.
 Another study tested whether playing video games helped people with amblyopia.
-Results showed that playing certain video games were more effective in improving amblyopia, and showed results faster than other treatment methods.
+Results showed that playing certain video games may be more effective in improving amblyopia.

 Note: This does not change the importance of children being physically active.
 It is always a good idea to limit screen time and encourage outdoor activity.